SaniyaAbushakimova/Machine-Learning-Algorithms-From-Scratch/README.md

 * Developed Support Vector Machines (SVM) from scratch, solving the primal form directly.
 * Implemented Pegasos Algorithm (Primal Estimated sub-GrAdient SOlver for SVM), a variation of Stochastic Gradient Descent (SGD) optimized for large-scale datasets.
 * Applied the model to binary classification tasks on MNIST subsets and evaluated generalization performance.

+### 6. Linear Classifiers: Perceptron, SVM, Softmax, Logistic Regression

+Project completed on February 20, 2025.

+* Implemented Perceptron, SVM, Softmax, and Logistic Regression classifiers from scratch in Python and applied them to the **Rice** and **Fashion-MNIST** datasets.
+* Focused on understanding core concepts of linear classification, hyperparameter tuning, and performance evaluation using training/validation/test splits.